Vega

 You'll never know where your user would take the scanner to, so it's crucial to display the interface clearly in different lighting environment.

 For developers to better implement this, I also build a design library.
+The design library unifies the color, typography, and component specifications of the two themes, enabling R&D to ensure 100% consistency between Figma design and the final developed UI.
 With carefully arranged tokens, both the figma design and the final UI developed can switch theme easily.

 π Try clicking the lightbulb on the bottom-right corner